 Bitcoin Statistics and Facts:

-1. As of January 2018, Bitcoin amounted 34% of the total cryptocurrency market value.
+1. As of 2025, Bitcoin accounts for approximately 45% of the total cryptocurrency market value.

 2. Bitcoin was founded in 2009 with the idea to decentralize the control of money and any other valuable asset.

-7. As of April 2019, the total number of Bitcoin transactions reached over 400 million.
+7. As of 2025, the total number of Bitcoin transactions has surpassed 700 million.

 8. 107 out of 251 countries do not have any regulation regarding the purchase or use of Bitcoins.